upengareri/data_science/pyspark_for_bigdata/notes/concepts.md

 * _SQL database_ to store onto hard drive instead of RAM or
 * _Distributed System_ to distribute the data to multiple machines

+#### What is Amazon EC2?
+It stands for Elastic Compute Cloud.

+In simple terms, we can say it as a virtual box running through an internet connection.
+That is, it is a machine with an operating system and hardware components (RAM, Cores etc.) of our choice at the server side.
+With EC2 we can create as many virtual servers as we want.